 State Review Process

-Below are the states currently included in the dashboard.
+For the states currently included in the dashboard, learn more about their process, including links to posted materials and standards.
 Several states with state review processes are in transition with standards or reviews and therefore will be added in the future.
+Find out the schedule for state reviews at SIMRA

 |New Mexico||The New Mexico Public Education Department (PED) is authorized under Sections 22-15-1 through 22-15-31, NMSA, 1978 Compilation, to adopt a multiple list of instructional materials and distribute funds directly to local school districts, charter districts, charter schools, and state supported schools.